PixelWeatherProject/pwmp-server/README.md

   # This limit cannot be disabled.
   max_settings: 10

+  # Maximum amount of time a client can stay connected without sending any requests.
+If the client stays connected for longer than this time, without communicating, it will be kicked.
+  max_stall_time: 10

 # Configuration for the built-in rate limiter.
 rate_limiter:
   time_frame: 1 # second(s)